 Patient-Focused Drug Development: Disease Area Meetings Planned for FY2013-2015

-The public meeting is intended to allow FDA to obtain patients’ perspectives on the impact of fibromyalgia on daily life as well as the available therapies for fibromyalgia.
-[Federal Register
+Public Meeting.
+Patient-Focused Drug Development for Idiopathic Pulmonary Fibrosis.
+September 26, 2014.
+White Oak Campus, Silver Spring, MD.
+The public meeting is intended to allow FDA to obtain patient perspectives on the impact of idiopathic pulmonary fibrosis on daily life as well as patient views on treatment approaches for idiopathic pulmonary fibrosis.
+[Federal Register]

 SECTION 4 OTHER REGULATORY AUTHORITIES & ORGANIZATIONS